bigfix/developer.bigfix.com/site/reference/types/scsidevice.md

 # type: scsidevice

-The &lt;scsidevice&lt; inspectors refer to the Small Computer System Interface devices connected to the Client computer.
+The &lt;scsidevice&gt; inspectors refer to the Small Computer System Interface devices connected to the Client computer.

 # product of &lt;scsidevice&gt; : string